What is it about?

 Why is it needed?

-With 28 Member States and even more cultural groupings and identities within the European Union, intercultural dialogue is essential for avoiding conflict and the marginalisation of citizens on the basis of their cultural identity.
+With 28 countries and many more cultural groupings and identities within the European Union, intercultural dialogue is essential for avoiding conflict and the marginalisation of citizens on the basis of their cultural identity.

 What has been done so far?

-The Commission has undertaken and supported a variety of initiatives to support intercultural dialogue, notably through the Platform for Intercultural Europe and the Culture Programme.
+The Commission has undertaken and supported a variety of initiatives to support intercultural dialogue, including through the Platform for Intercultural Europe and the Culture programme.
+These initiatives build on the success of the 2008 European year for intercultural dialogue.

-One core area of activity over the past several years has been intercultural dialogue with the Roma community; one of Europe's largest minorities.
+One core area of activity has been intercultural dialogue with the Roma community; one of Europe's largest minorities.
 In addition to a variety of projects and initiatives, the Commission has a dedicated platform for tackling discrimination against Roma people.

 What are the next steps?